geoserver/geoserver.github.io/_posts/2023-09-25-geoserver-2-24-RC-released.md

 ![Editable OGC API links](/img/posts/2.24/ogc_api_links.png)

-#### The vector mosaic and FlagGeoBuf modules sport significant performance improvements
+#### The vector mosaic and FlatGeoBuf modules sport significant performance improvements

 These two modules make a great combo for those in need to handle very large vector datasets, by storing the FlatGeoBuf on cheap storage, as long as data access patterns are well known and the typical access